NerdyNot/NerdyOps/README.md

 ## Overview

-The `RunAIOps` project is an advanced remote operations platform that leverages LangChain to automate the execution of scripts on remote Linux and Windows servers.
+The `NerdyOps` project is an advanced remote operations platform that leverages LangChain to automate the execution of scripts on remote Linux and Windows servers.
 LangChain's integration with large language models (LLMs) allows the system to transform natural language commands into executable scripts, distribute tasks to agents, execute them remotely, and interpret the results back into human-readable summaries.

 This repository includes the following key components:
 1. **Frontend**: A web-based user interface that allows users to submit commands, monitor task execution, and view results.